jonasmalacofilho/lbelcard/README.md

-# Web application to request pre-paid credit cards through AcessoCard
-_L'BEL Card_
+# L'BEL Card

-This repository contains all code used to run the L'BEL Card hotsite for over a year.
+This repository contains all code used to run the L'BEL Card hotsite, a web application to request pre-paid credit cards through AcessoCard, for over a year.

 The codebase contains real world examples of: